shaunpersad/redu/README.md

 and reducers, and if what you need to do is asynchronous, there are even more hoops to jump through.

-With Redu, the process is almost exactly the same as creating a stateful feature in a single "vanilla" component, with the addition of implementing simple functions to allow ancestor components to derive what they need out of the store as props.
+With Redu, the process is almost exactly the same as creating a stateful feature in a single "vanilla" component, with the addition of implementing simple `toProps` functions to allow ancestor components to derive what they need out of the store as props.

 ## Usage